kkugosu/Uncertainty-Estimation/README.md

 this statements is this
 ![kld](https://user-images.githubusercontent.com/24292848/172194266-970c554a-c9fb-49aa-9f40-631a9e7ce684.jpeg)

-to make calculate this, we need to make sigma(var) really small. this paper use 10^-33
+to calculate this, we need to make sigma(var) really small. this paper use 10^-33

 so if we train model with dropout and use model with dropout, then it is same as learning gaussian process.